 The cluster runs on the Linux operating system.
 If you are unfamiliar with it, it can appear archaic and frustrating.
 In reality, however, it is extremely efficient and provides an extraordinary amount of flexibility and power.
 A complete tutorial is beyond the scope of this document, but several excellent resources are available online.
 While not exhaustive, here are a couple that may be useful:

 You can copy data to and from your local system to the cluster using

 scp (secure copy).
 To transfer files from your local system to your home directory on the cluster:

 scp myfilename hpc.lafayette.edu:~

-Note that the tilde (~) is simply a shortcut that means “my home directory,” so the above command will copy
+Note that the tilde (~) is a shortcut that represents the path to “my home directory,” so the above command will copy

 myfilename from the local system into your home directory on the cluster.
 To copy files from your home directory on the cluster to your local system, run the following command from your local system (not from the cluster):